 Despite their dinky proportions, these active bookshelf speakers wowed us with their accomplished, expressive and full-bodied sound.
 There’s much more to them than just sonic supremacy, though, as they double as a wireless all-in-one system capable of handling hi-res files up to 24-bit/192KHz.

 They might look like they've been zapped with a shrink ray when compared to the LS50 Wireless speakers, their older sibling, but they're no less impressive.
-Blessed with Uni-Q drivers, 200W Class-D amplification and a choice of stylish colours that would put Farrow & Ball to shame, these come top of KEF's class.
+Blessed with Uni-Q drivers, 200W Class-D amplification and a choice of stylish colours that would put Farrow & Ball to shame, these are some of the best KEF speakers around.

 Read the full KEF LSX review

-Looking for some of the best budget standmount speakers?
+Looking for some of the best KEF speakers that are a) standmounters and b) affordable?
 You're in the right place.
 Redesigned to reduce distortion and improve performance, the updated Q350 now offer a winning combination of sleek, sophisticated looks and stunning presence.

 The sturdy, beautifully-crafted cabinets come in a choice of black or white satin finishes, accented with black or silver Uni-Q drivers.
 What the the Q350 lack in punch, they more than make up for in clarity, depth and composure.
 If they're within your budget, these are a no-brainer.